UMAprotocol/protocol/documentation/oracle/economic_architecture.md

 ### Step 2: Measuring PfC

+The system-wide PfC is the sum of the PfC of each financial contract that is registered with the DVM.
-PfC is the maximum profit an attacker could make if they had full control of the DVM and the prices it returns.
+The PfC of an individual financial contract is the maximum profit an attacker could make if they had full control of the DVM and the prices it returns to that financial contract.
-The exact amount one could profit depends on the individual smart contracts.
-However, each smart contract that depends on the DVM is responsible for computing this number.
-To track it, one would have to look at the value that’s computed by each financial contract and add them up.
-Practically, a close proxy for this number is typically to observe the sum total of collateral across all contracts that use the DVM.

-PfC, on a technical level, is measured by the financial contracts, themselves.
-They compute this number, internally, and expose a `pfc()` method so others can read it.
+Each smart contract that is registered with the DVM is responsible for computing their PfC values and exposing a `pfc()` method so others can read it.
-They report it to the DVM whenever they pay fees, since the fee computation depends on the PfC value.
+This PfC value is reported to the DVM whenever fees are paid, since the fee amount is a function of the PfC value.

+To calculate the PfC for the overall DVM system, the system sums the PfC values computed and reported by each individual financial contract.

 ### Step 3: Maintaining CoC > PfC